-- Did the presentation provide an understanding of the background to the research question being addressed and its significance?
+Did the presentation provide an understanding of the background to the research question being addressed and its significance?

-- Did the presentation clearly describe the key results of the research including conclusions and outcomes?
+Did the presentation clearly describe any key results of the research, conclusions and outcomes achieved thus far?

-- Did the presentation follow a clear and logical sequence?
+Was the presentation well structured and follow a clear and logical sequence?

 Engagement & communication

-- Did the oration make the audience want to know more?
+Did the presentation make the audience want to know more?

-- Did the presenter convey enthusiasm for their research?
+Did the presenter convey their enthusiasm for their research?

-- Did the presenter capture and maintain their audience's attention?
+Did the presenter capture and maintain their audience's attention?

-- Did the PowerPoint slide enhance the presentation – was it clear, legible, and concise?
+Did the PowerPoint slide enhance the presentation – was it clear, legible, and concise?